Dionysi/AnnotationTool-Release/README.md

 ## Installation instructions
 1. Download the application by clicking on the green button with the text "<> Code" and then press "Download ZIP" from the drop-down menu.
 2. Extract the ZIP-file on your device.
-3. Within the extracted folder, you'll find 2 folders and 2 files:
+3. Within the extracted folder, you'll find 3 folders and 2 files:
+   - **Annotations:** this folder contains the project files for the annotations (excluding the media files).
    - **Build:** this folder contains the actual application
    - **images:** this folder contains the images for the README
    - **README.md:** you are currently reading this file
    - **Annotation.md:** [this file](https://github.com/Dionysi/AnnotationTool-Release/blob/master/Annotation.md) contains the annotation intstructions
-4. Open the "Build" folder.
+5. Open the "Build" folder.
-5. Double click the file "Annotation" (or "Annotation.exe" if you got file-extensions enabled) to run the annotation tool.
+6. Double click the file "Annotation" (or "Annotation.exe" if you got file-extensions enabled) to run the annotation tool.

 ## Annotation instructions
 You may find the annotation instructions via [this link](https://github.com/Dionysi/AnnotationTool-Release/blob/master/Annotation.md).